Msc International

 Day 5: Merzouga (Sahara) - Ifrane -Fes

-Merzouga (Sahara) - Fes.
-Departing early, we climb back on our camels disembarking for a truly stunning sunrise.
-After freshening up and breakfast in Merzouga we’re back on the road heading for Fes.
-It’s a long drive today however there is a lot to see on the way.
-We’ll pass through cedar forests full of Barbary Macaque monkeys on our way through the Moyen Atlas mountains.
+Merzouga (Sahara) – Fes.
+We depart early and climb back on our camels, disembarking to enjoy a truly stunning sunrise.
+After freshening up and having breakfast in Merzouga, we're back on the road, heading for Fes.
+It’s a long drive today, but there is plenty to see along the way.
+We’ll pass through cedar forests full of Barbary macaque monkeys as we travel through the Middle Atlas Mountains.
+Just before Fes, we'll stop at Ifrane, a beautiful town often likened to a Swiss alpine resort.
+We also start to catch our first glimpses of Morocco’s nomadic Berbers, who travel across the mountains and often stay in makeshift tents while en route to their next destination.
+We arrive in Fes in the early evening.

 Day 6: Fes

-This fascinating medina is a veritable rabbit warren of 9400 alleys that often finish with dead ends – so be sure to stay close to the group!
-We also visit the dye-pits and tanneries before lunch in the medina.
-The remainder of the day is at leisure – why not take part in an optional Tagine Making Class or a night of Moroccan entertainment and food at a restaurant in town (both payable locally).
+Fes is the oldest and largest medieval city in the world, and its medina is a riot of aromas, sights and sounds.
+This morning, we will enjoy a guided tour of Fes el Bali, the old walled city.
+This fascinating medina is a veritable rabbit warren of 9,400 alleys, many of which end in dead ends, so be sure to stay close to the group!
+We will also visit the dye-pits and tanneries before having lunch in the medina.
+You have the rest of the day at leisure – why not take part in an optional tagine-making class or enjoy a night of Moroccan entertainment and food at a restaurant in town (both payable locally)?

 Day 7: Fes - Volubilis - Meknes - Rabat